Prisons

 A US holding company that owns Wendy's, one of the world's largest fast-food chains.
 It uses incarcerated labor.

-A US financial services company that facilitates money trasfers to people in prisons.
+A US-based multinational financial services company that facilitates money transfers to people held in prisons and jails, including immigration jails, across the US.

-A US electronic monitoring technologies and equipment company.
-Provides law enforcement agencies with tracking and surveillance equipment for people on probation or parole.
+A US-based electronic monitoring company that provides prisons and law enforcement agencies with tracking and surveillance technologies.

 One of the largest food manufacturing companies in the world.
 It uses incarcerated labor at its factories and has prison labor in its supply chain.

-A US-based manufacturer and supplier of educational furniture and equipment that uses prison labor
+A US-based manufacturer and supplier of furniture and equipment for K-12 schools.
+It uses prison labor and sells its products to prisons.

 The largest retailer in the world.
 It sells products that are made using prison labor.

 One of the world's largest fast-food restaurant companies.
-It owns fast-food chain KFC, which uses prison labor.
+It's subsidiary KFC uses prison labor.

 Private Companies